-what is your favorite meal?
+hat is your favorite meal?
 Have you ever thought about the nutritional value of that food?
 Does it contain all the necessary nutrients your body needs each day to stay healthy?
 Could you eat it every day for a week, for a month, for a year?

 Some pets are given the same diet every day for their entire lives!
-You'll want to make sure your pet is fed a diet that meets its Life Skill: Making decisions Pet Project Skill: Feeding pets Show of Success: Examines a pet label and plans a diet.
+You'll want to make sure your pet is fed a diet that meets its requirements.

-requirements.
 Sometimes a wider variety of foods is necessary to supply all the vitamins, minerals, energy and protein needed.
-One way to select feed is to compare the labels on your pet's feed with other similar products.
+One way to select feed is to compare the labels on your pet's feed with other